Harry Oakman

-Henry Octave Cyril Vereecke (1906–2002), better known as Harry Oakman, was an Australian horticulturalist and writer.
+Henry Octave Cyril Vereecke (4 April 1906 – 16 June 2002), better known as Harry Oakman, was one of Australia's foremost gardening authorities and a pioneer of Australian architectural landscaping.
 An immigrant from Belgium, Oakman wrote numerous illustrated books on gardening and, as a public landscaper, enjoyed enormous influence over the design of open spaces in Brisbane, Canberra, and Newcastle.

 Early life

 Oakman was born in Lommel, in the province of Limburg, Belgium on 4 April 1906.
 His mother died when he was two years old, and his father took him to England during World War I, then to Australia in 1920.
 After moving to Australia, young Henry changed his name to Harry Oakman.
 Oakman first worked on farms in rural New South Wales, then at the age of 17 moved to Pennant Hills, in North Sydney, where he worked in flower nurseries.
 After a few years he began to look after local parks for the Ku-ring-gai Council.
 On 12 December 1938 Oakman married May Addison Clark, and they lived together happily until her death on 11 April 1990.